Taxation in the Netherlands: Box 1: income from work and home ownership

-A progressive tax rate with two tax brackets applies to income in Box 1.
+A progressive tax rate on income from work and housing with two tax brackets applies to income in Box 1.
 In the past, there were four brackets, the highest of which was 72%, but in 1990 it was changed to 60%, and in 2001 it became 52%.
-The four bracket-system was changed to a two bracked-system in 2020, with the lower incomes taxed for 37.35% and the higher incomes for 49.50%.
+The four bracket system was changed to a two bracket system in 2020, with lower incomes taxed at 36.97% (as of 2024) and higher incomes at 49.50%.
 Certain expenditures, referred to as personal allowances, can be deducted from income prior to tax calculation.
 Examples of personal allowances are donations to eligible charities, maintenance costs, medical or study expenses.
+Income-dependent credits reduce the tax owed.
 Taxpayers above the official retirement age are entitled to a reduced tax rate.

 Box 2: financial interest in a company

-A flat tax rate of 25% applies to income from substantial interest in a company.
+A two-bracket tax of 24.5% and 33% applies to income from substantial interest in a company.
 A substantial interest in a company is defined as owning at least 5% of its shares, options or profit-sharing certificates; either by the taxpayer themselves or together with their tax partner.

 Box 3: savings and investment

 Box 3 concerns income from wealth.
 Wealth is calculated as value of assets (such as savings or shares) minus any debts.
-Income from wealth is taxed at a 30% rate.
-For tax purposes, a fixed return on savings and investments is presumed, based on the average distribution of Box 3 assets (capital mix).
+Income from wealth is taxed at a 36% rate.
+For tax purposes, a fixed return on savings and investments is presumed, based on the actual distribution of Box 3 assets (with different rates applied to bank assets and physical assets).
 Presumed gains are calculated each year based on market returns realized in the past.
 A tax allowance on capital yields is provided.
+Certain assets are so called tax-free capital and are exempt from income tax, such as green investments.

-For income taxes, tax year is equivalent to calendar year.
-Tax return shall be submitted before May 1 of the subsequent year.
-Married couples shall submit a joint assessment, except for the case when a divorce petition has been filed.
+For income taxes, the tax year is equivalent to calendar year.
+Tax returns are due by 1 May of the subsequent year.
+Married couples submit a joint assessment, except in the case when a divorce petition has been filed.

 Value added tax

-The value added tax system follows EU regulation.
+The value added tax system follows European Union regulation.
 For value added tax there are three categories: foods and essentials, non-foods and luxuries, and special goods.
 These three categories have rates of 9%, 21%, and 0%, respectively.
 The non-foods and luxuries percentage was increased from 19% to 21% on 1 October 2012, while the foods and essentials percentage was increased from 6% to 9% percent on 1 January 2019.